Causing death by dangerous driving

-"Causing death by dangerous driving" is a statutory offence in England and Wales, Scotland and Northern Ireland.
+Causing death by dangerous driving is a statutory offence in England and Wales, Scotland and Northern Ireland, as well as Hong Kong.
 It is an aggravated form of dangerous driving.
-It is currently created by section 1 of the Road Traffic Act 1988 (as substituted by the Road Traffic Act of 1991).
+In the UK, it was created by section 1 of the Road Traffic Act 1988 (as substituted by the Road Traffic Act of 1991), and in Hong Kong it was created by section 36 of the Road Traffic Ordinance.

 Statute

+United Kingdom

 Section 1 of the Road Traffic Act 1988 (as substituted by section 1 of the Road Traffic Act 1991), creates the offences of causing death by dangerous driving: